Engaging with and attracting early talent into social care is essential for succession planning.

 By Amanda Marques, Business Solutions Director, Cohesion

 It is estimated that 24% of all social care workers are aged over 551 and will retire gradually over the next ten years, creating around 320,000 job vacancies within the care industry.
-One way for care organisations to tackle this issue before it becomes a serious crisis, is to attract young people into vacant job roles.
+One way for care organisations to tackle this issue before it becomes a serious crisis, is to start attracting early talent into social care job roles.

 So, what can care organisations do to attract this young audience?